 If you plan to refinance then UBS will require that you use a conveyancer on the UBS conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your UBS conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the UBS mortgage is registered as a charge at the Land Registry.

 A friend recommended that where I am buying in Warlingham I should ask my conveyancer to execute a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

 A search of this type is sometimes quoted for as part of the standard Warlingham conveyancing searches.
 It is a large report of more than thirty pages, listing and detailing important information about Warlingham around the property and the people living there.
 It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average House Prices, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful data concerning Warlingham.

-Despite weeks of looking the Title Certificate and documents to our house are lost.
-The conveyancers who handled the conveyancing in Warlingham 4 years ago no longer exist.
-What are my next steps?
+The deeds to my property can not be found.
+The conveyancers who dealt with the conveyancing in Warlingham 4 years ago are no longer around.
+What are my options?